 Employment Outlook and Salary Information

 The U.S. Bureau of Labor Statistics (BLS) notes that directors generally work on productions of variable length (www.bls.gov).
-The BLS reported that producers and directors across various mediums could look forward to a 9% increase in employment between 2014 and 2024, which is faster than average, and they earned median annual salaries of $68,440 in 2015.
+The BLS reported that producers and directors across various mediums could look forward to a 5% increase in employment between 2018 and 2028, which is as fast as the average, and they earned median annual salaries of $71,680 in 2018.

 Both B.F.A. and M.F.A. in Directing programs provide relevant training for students who want to become directors or pursue similar careers within the entertainment industry.
 While both programs include hands-on training, master's programs are usually geared towards students with professional film-related experience.